Bacille Calmette-Guérin (BCG) Vaccine Clinical Trials, Dosage, Efficacy, Indications, Side Effects

 On August 24, 2023, a systematic review and meta-analysis of BCG administration on the risk of dementia in bladder cancer patients found the pooled HR was 0.55 (0.42–0.73), indicating that BCG exposure or treatment reduced the risk of incident dementia by 45%.
 The JAMA Network published an Original Investigation on May 19, 2023, led by investigators at Massachusetts General Hospital and Brigham and Women's Hospital.
 The investigation concluded that the BCG vaccine was associated with a significantly lower rate and risk of Alzheimer's disease and related dementia in a cohort of patients with bladder cancer when accounting for death as a competing event.
 This phase 2 clinical trial is ongoing.

-mini-review published on June 27, 2022, points to ways immune cells can mediate between BCG vaccination and AD to support the wellness of the central nervous system.
-On February 22, 2022, MDPI published BCG Vaccination and Plasma Amyloid: A Prospective, Pilot Study with Implications for Alzheimer's Disease, in which participants tended to have higher values of Aβ42/Aβ40 ratio after BCG vaccine administration.
+A mini-review published on June 27, 2022, highlights how immune cells can mediate the relationship between BCG vaccination and AD, thereby supporting the health of the central nervous system.
+On February 22, 2022, MDPI published "BCG Vaccination and Plasma Amyloid: A Prospective, Pilot Study with Implications for Alzheimer's Disease," in which participants tended to have higher values of the Aβ42/Aβ40 ratio after receiving the BCG vaccine.
 On November 7, 2019, researchers at the Hadassah-Hebrew University Medical Centre collected the data of 1,371 people who had or had not received BCG as part of their treatment for bladder cancer.
-They found that just 2.4% of the patients treated with BCG developed Alzheimer's' over the following eight years, compared with 8.9% of those not given the vaccine.
+They found that just 2.4% of the patients treated with BCG developed Alzheimer's over the following eight years, compared with 8.9% of those not given the vaccine.

 BCG Vaccine Bladder Cancer